Equitable Baccalaureate Attainment

 Generative artificial intelligence (AI) provides powerful new capabilities with tremendous implications for higher education.
 While AI holds great promise as a tool to eliminate equity gaps, it could also quite easily replicate biases, such as through uneven access by following the fissures of the pre-existing digital divide.
 We will explore opportunities to lead in adapting and building the promise of advances in AI in higher education.

-- Actively engage with the impacts of generative AI on the future of teaching and learning:
+1. Actively engage with the impacts of generative AI.

 Vision 2030 Report